LEARNAcademy/capstone-projects/capstone_projects.md

 # LEARN ACADEMY CAPSTONE PROJECTS DESCRIPTIONS AND LINKS

+## ECHO 2019
+[Career Track](http://career-track-kali.herokuapp.com/) - Arvin, Lisa, Kalvin, Ian Career Track is a job hunt management software that helps job seekers keep track of their jobs as they manage their job search.

 ## DELTA 2019
 [Get Down](https://quiet-peak-08707.herokuapp.com/) - Jonathon, Adam, Conor, Jon, Kayta <br />
 Get Down is an app that allows the community to stay connected to a wide range of local events where users can join and discuss plans.